barrysweeney/1-click-startup/README.md

 We want to solve problems our user is facing and improve their overall work-flow.
 In order to do that we need to define our user and figure out more specific details regarding their current work-flows.

-After conducting a survey with Google forms and an in person interview with a local business owner, the following use cases have been identified.
+After conducting a survey with Google forms, and an in person interview with a local business owner, the following use cases have been identified.
 These are jobs we want to incorporate into our product to improve the user's workflow.

 ##### Use Cases